 Your spouse and unmarried children under 21 may be eligible for J-2 dependent status.
 Contact your ISS adviser or your program sponsor for procedures to invite a dependent to join you in the U.S. J-2 dependents may apply to USCIS for employment authorization.

 Any change of address must be reported to Department of Homeland Security (DHS) within 10 days.
 Update your local address through your MyUW account, and DHS will automatically be notified of the change.
 Please note that your local US address must be your physical address, not a P. O. Box.
 To update your permanent foreign address, which must be a non-U.S. address, email your primary ISS adviser.

 Health Insurance Requirements

 You and your family are required by federal law to have specific amounts of sickness and accident insurance for the duration of your program.
-Minimum coverage must provide medical benefits ($50,000 per accident or illness), a deductible not to exceed $500 per accident or illness, expenses associated with the medical evacuation to the home country ($10,000), and repatriation of remains ($7,500).
+Review the health insurance minimum requrements.